Euro zone Sentix index shows surprise rise in July

 The sub-index on the current economic situation in the euro zone rose to 2.3 from 0.3 last month.

-“After a four-month weakening phase, growth expectations for the euro zone are now stabilizing,” Sentix said.
+“After a four-month weakening phase, growth expectations for the euro zone are now stabilising,” Sentix said.

 The index was based on a survey of investors conducted between July 3 and July 5, which Sentix said gave them a month to digest the potential impact of the ECB’s decision to cut rates to record lows and boost bank lending.